 Could I combine modeling chocolate with gum paste?
 Was it even possible?
 I'd never heard of anyone doing such a thing, but it was worth trying.
 And it worked brilliantly!

-Materials and Ingredients for Making Homemade Sprinkles:
+Materials Homemade Sprinkles:

 - Modeling chocolate (follow this excellent tutorial)